Doanvin/weather-by-burr/README.md

 - Bootstrap for responsiveness
 - Gulp and BrowserSync for work flow automation
 - Yahoo Weather API for weather data
-- YouTube API for videos (coming soon)
+- YouTube API for videos